sindresorhus/public-ip/readme.md

 ### publicIp.v4([options])
 ### publicIp.v6([options])

-Returns a `Promise` which resolves to your public IPv4 or IPv6 address.
+Returns a `Promise<string>` with your public IPv4 or IPv6 address.
 Rejects on error or timeout.
 A `.cancel()` method is available on the promise, which can be used to cancel the request.

 #### options

-Type: `Object`
+Type: `object`

 ##### https